 - Data leaks that expose user data to third parties

 It’s clear that PureVPN does not do very well in the privacy category.

-NordVPN has a strong record of protecting the privacy of its users and is based in Panama, a country renowned for privacy-focused businesses.
+NordVPN has a great track record of protecting the privacy of its users and is based in Panama, a country renowned for privacy-focused businesses.
+It passed all tests with no leaks.
 NordVPN also earns privacy points for being a verified no-logs VPN (audited twice) and having a RAM-disk server network.

 Privacy winner: NordVPN

 Let’s see how these two compare when it comes to pricing.

 PureVPN pricing – They offer a 7-day trial for $0.99, after which you are auto-subscribed to their one year plan priced at $77.88 ($6.49/mo).
 If you don’t like that, you can sign up for their six-month plan, which runs $49.98 ($8.33/mo), or their one-month plan at $10.95 per month.

 All PureVPN subscriptions come with a 31 day money-back guarantee, but PureVPN support put me through the hoops when trying to get my money back.
 And considering the baseline price, PureVPN is definitely not the cheapest VPN by a long shot.

 NordVPN pricing – You can get a one-month NordVPN subscription for $11.95/mo, a 1-year subscription for $59 ($4.92/mo) or a 2 year subscription for $89 which comes out to $3.30 per month if you use the NordVPN discount coupon here: